udellgroup/orie7191/README.md

 (Up to two classes may also be attended remotely via [Zoom](https://zoom.us/j/7221862735) by prior arrangement with the instructor.)

-Course grades have four components:
+Course grades have four components (weights in parentheses):

 * **Reviews** (.3): Students will write reviews of half of the papers we read for class and upload them to [CMT]().
 * **Quiz** (.1): Each class will begin with a two-question quiz to make sure students read the paper.